440.00P Driver Evaluation and Training Procedure

 The counselor should consider whether driving is medically contra-indicated.
 Conditions related to loss of consciousness, medications, impaired cognitive functioning, deficits in visual processing, etc., could all be factors in the appropriateness of a referral.

 ACCES-VR must verify that an appropriate vehicle will be available to the individual at the conclusion of services.
-All individuals need to sign a Vehicle Availability Agreement (VES 730), for the record of services.
+All individuals need to sign a Vehicle Availability Agreement for Vehicle Modification (VR 730) for the record of services.

-Discussion with the individual should cover the options for obtaining and maintaining a vehicle, including the possible use of a PASS or by setting aside earnings.
+Discussion with the individual should cover the options for obtaining and maintaining a vehicle, including the possible use of a Plan to Achieve Self-Support (PASS) or by setting aside earnings.

 If the individual is eligible for driver evaluation and training services through other sources such as a school district, Worker's Compensation, the Veteran's Administration, or no-fault insurance, such benefits must be explored first.
 Services should not, however, be unnecessarily delayed while trying to obtain support from such other sources.